 Security is of the utmost importance when working with sensitive data in IaC.
 Firstly, encrypt all sensitive data stored in the code repository, such as passwords, private keys, and certificates.
 This ensures that even if someone gets access to the repository, they cannot read the sensitive data.

-How does Firefly help with cloud management?
+How does Firefly help with cloud asset management?

 One key metric that Firefly shows its customers is the IaC coverage status of their cloud and which cloud assets are codified, unmanaged, Drifted, or out-of-sync (Ghost).
-To do so, Firefly seamlessly scans the customer’s cloud accounts (and Kubernetes clusters) and the associated infrastructure-as-code files.
+Firefly is the single cloud asset management solution that seamlessly scans the customerâs cloud accounts (and Kubernetes clusters) and the associated infrastructure-as-code files.

 How does Firefly encrypt its data?